 Which Vital Record Information are you Looking for?

 Massachusetts vital records are a wealth of genealogical information.
 The quantity and quality of family history data in these records differ depending on the type of record (birth, marriage, or death) and the time frame in which it was originally recorded.
-This guide will explain what information you can expect to discover in each type of document.

 Older vital record registers, particularly those from the mid to late nineteenth and early twentieth centuries, are useful, but often include less genealogical information than later records.
-The accuracy of information can also vary according on its proximity to the recorded event.
-More modern vital records (post-1925) often include some, but not all, of the following information:
+The accuracy of information can also vary according to its proximity to the recorded event.

 - Full name (first, middle, and last)